IMPORTANT NOTICE updated as of July 18, 2016: The BSN program is currently under review. Please read the statement below.

 - Complete an Application for Readmission or a Change of Degree Program/Campus form depending on your status with UBC.

 - Current UBC students applying for a change of degree program will not lose their eligibility in the current program

 You will receive access to the supplemental application on the Student Services Centre after you completed the initial UBC online application and paid the undergraduate admission application fee.
 Log into your UBC CWL account to access the supplemental application forms.The supplemental application will include the details and contact information of two referees.
 Reference letters are not required.

-All official transcripts must be sent to UBC Enrolment Services, postmarked by February 1, 2016.
+All official transcripts must be sent to UBC Enrolment Services, postmarked by January 30, 2017.
 There are no exceptions.
-All applicants are strongly encouraged to submit their official transcripts as soon as possible prior to February 1, 2016 to facilitate early processing of applications.
+All applicants are strongly encouraged to submit their official transcripts as soon as possible prior to this deadline to facilitate early processing of applications.

 An official transcript is one bearing an official seal and/or signature of the issuing institution sent directly from that institution to UBC Enrolment Services.
 Photocopies and legally certified (notarized) copies are not acceptable.